shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 **`FBX Camera: [reference, import]`**

-In the custom camera publish plugin, the **`FBXExport`** mel command in Maya was used to write the camera to disk, and the publish type used to register the file with Shotgun was **`FBX Camera`**.
+In the custom camera publish plugin, the **`FBXExport`** mel command in Maya was used to write the camera to disk, and the publish type used to register the file with {% include product %} was **`FBX Camera`**.
 The line you added to the settings tells the loader to display the **`reference`** and **`import`** actions for any publishes of type **`FBX Camera`**.
 These actions are defined in the [tk-maya-actions.py](https://github.com/shotgunsoftware/tk-multi-loader2/blob/master/hooks/tk-maya_actions.py) hook of the Loader app.
 These actions are implemented in a way to handle any type of file that Maya can reference or import.
 The **`.fbx`** files generated by the custom plugin fall into that category so this is the only change needed to be able to load the published cameras.

 Your app settings should now look like this: